SERG-Delft/serg-delft.github.io/_events/2021-10-21-earl-barr-talk.md

 **Venue**

-After over 100 online talks during the 2020/2021 pandemic, this talk will be the first in person SERG talk in 18 months.
+~~After over 100 online talks during the 2020/2021 pandemic, this talk will be the first in person SERG talk in 18 months.~~

-- Because of limited capacity let the us know upfront if you want to attend in person.
-- For those who can only attend online we will share a (Zoom or Teams) link (on Mattermost)
+The meeting will take place on Zoom, due to Dutch restrictions on travel from the UK.

 **Bio**